Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Touch Tip
 =========

-To touch tip is to move the pipette's currently attached tip to four opposite edges of a well, to knock off any droplets that might be hanging from the tip.

-When calling :py:meth:`.InstrumentContext.touch_tip` on a pipette, you have the option to specify a location where the tip will touch the inner walls.
+The :py:meth:`~.InstrumentContext.touch_tip` method moves the pipette so the tip touches each wall of a well.
+A touch tip procedure helps to knock off any droplets that might be hanging on to the pipette's tip.
+This method includes optional arguments that let you specify where the tip will touch the inner walls of a well plate.

 :py:meth:`.InstrumentContext.touch_tip` can take up to 4 arguments: ``touch_tip(location, radius, v_offset, speed)``.